-If you wish to interview for a School of Theatre and Dance scholarship in Theatre Education, please select an interview date after completing your application for admission.
+If you wish to interview for a School of Theatre and Dance scholarship in Theatre Teacher Education, please select an interview date after completing your application for admission.
 Prior to your interview date, please upload the following within your portal:

 - A resume detailing your theatre production experiences.

 - A recent photo.

 - A one-page typed essay describing your reasons for wanting to be a teacher.